 Acknowledgments.

-This work was supported by the Spanish Ministry of Education and Science (MEC) under projects TIC-2003-9001-C02 and TIN2006-15455-CO3, and by the Austrian Science Fund (FWF) under grant P18019.
+We would like to thank the anonymous referees for their valuable comments which helped to improve the paper.
+This work was supported by the Spanish Ministry of Education and Science (MEC, later MICINN) under projects TIC-2003-9001-C02, TIN2006-15455-CO3, and Agreement Technologies CSD2007-00022, and by the Austrian Science Fund (FWF) under grant P18019.

-Appendix A Proof of Lemma 2
+Appendix A Proof of Lemma 1